bobthechemist/dotfiles/README.md

 # dotfiles
-A local spot for configuration files
+A local spot for my configuration files.
+Don't expect any wonders here.